 - Candidates shall have demonstrated, by completing intermediate level courses at AU, a knowledge of a second or non-native language at least minimally appropriate for a liberal education.

 - The candidate's undergraduate record shall include at least one course in college-level mathematics, logic, or statistics, with content appropriate to a liberal arts and sciences curriculum.
 The course should introduce the student to mathematical ideas, abstract thinking, proofs, and the axiomatic method.

 Phi Beta Kappa Induction Ceremony

-American University pays Phi Beta Kappa memberships dues on behalf of all of its students invited to join this prestigious national honor society.
+American University pays Phi Beta Kappa membership dues on behalf of all of its students invited to join this prestigious national honor society.
 Induction represents lifetime membership.

 Faculty and staff representing many departments and schools are members of American University's chapter of Phi Beta Kappa.
 The chapter's current officers are:

-Professor and Department Chair, College of Arts and Sciences
+Professor, Department of Economics, College of Arts and Sciences

 Professor, School of International Service

 Jamie Wyatt at 202-885-3839